International School Dhaka: History

 ISD is part of STS Educational Group Limited.

 In 1998, the STS Group decided to diversify into the supply of educational and medical services and consequently set up subsidiaries.
 It acquired land in Bashundhara Residential Area; a site in the northeast quadrant of the city.
 The International School Dhaka (ISD) was granted NEASC accreditation on 4 November 2004 and CIS accreditation on 25 November 2004.

 Curriculum

 The curriculum comprises the Early Years and the International Baccalaureate Primary Years Programme (PYP), Middle Years Programme (MYP) and the Diploma Programme.
 The average class size in Playgroup to Kindergarten is 13 students, in Primary School is 16, and in Secondary School is 18.

 Authorized to offer the IB Diploma Programme since May 2005, the programme is taught in English.
 Students at this school usually take IB exams in May.

 Academic achievements

 In the year 2007, ISD ranked number one in the Bangladesh Debate Council (BDC)'s 3rd BDC Pre Worlds Ranking.

-The school is known as one of the best schools in Bangladesh.